comit/sonoff-bridge/Sonoff-T1.md

 **Sonoff T1 is currently unsupported by Tasmota**
 ** EDIT: SupraJames - What makes you say this?
-I just flashed the FW with no issues, using the GPIO0 to ground method **
+I just flashed the FW with no issues, using the GPIO0 to ground method
+GP: Ive just tried two boards, both flashed fine but neither are responding after flashing.
+Can you confirm yours function correctly? **

 This is the EU-Version